 - More: Up the security of your phone with the best Android VPN

 USB-C is universal.
 Android phones largely rely on USB-C ports for charging and data transfer these days, which is super convenient if you're one of those people who really likes to pack light and carry only one cable.
 USB-C is also on many PCs these days, as well as on the Nintendo Switch.
-Personally, when I travel, I just take my 60-watt Chrome charger with me, and that powers my Pixel 4, MacBook Pro and Nintendo's gaming console.
 It's a beautiful thing.

 Whereas Apple's Lightning cable is a relic of the days when every tech company felt compelled to develop its own proprietary connector, USB-C represents the ideal single-port solution the industry is working toward.
 It also opens doors to faster charging technologies.

-The OnePlus 8T, for example, can charge from zero to 55 percent battery capacity in a mere 15 minutes.
-Wait for 30 minutes and you'll have a battery that’s 93 percent full.
+The OnePlus 9 Pro, for example, can charge from zero to 61 percent battery capacity in a mere 15 minutes.
+Wait for 30 minutes and you'll have a battery that’s 99 percent full.

 Compare that to the iPhone 12, which continues to stick with Lightning.
 And Apple no longer even includes a charger in the box.